 What Causes Plantar Fasciitis to Flare Up?

-The exact cause has still not been found out by the scientists.
-But some common things that have a part in occurring plantar fasciitis have been identified.
+The exact cause has still not been found by scientists.
+However some common things that have a part in occurring plantar fasciitis have been identified.

 Below, I will talk about the causes of this specific health issue.

 Whenever your body is gaining extra weight whether it’s good muscle gain, healthy pregnant weight, or just extra idol fats your foot has to carry this additional strain.
 Which affects and damages your fascia tissue very slowly.